sujaykundu777/devlopr-jekyll/README.md

 ### Demo (Hosted Apps)

 - Github Pages Demo - [here](https://sujaykundu.com/devlopr-jekyll)

- The css currently breaks in the below cases cause of the baseurl - which is set to **/devlopr-jekyll** .
-You can try removing it (in your case).
-Should work fine :D

 - Netlify Demo - [here](https://devlopr.netlify.com)
 - Zeit Now Demo - [here](https://devlopr-jekyll.now.sh)
 - Heroku Demo - [here](https://devlopr-jekyll.herokuapp.com)